Running a food business - what you need to know

 Our Environmental Health Officers conduct regular inspections of all food businesses in our council area.
 Frequency is determined by the assessed food safety risks and compliance with the Food Standards Code.
 These inspections play an important role in maintaining the generally high standard of food safety which prevails in our council area.
 Our officers are keen to work proactively with proprietors when areas needing improvement are identified.
 For advice on compliance issues please call us on 8408 0400.
 Our Environmental Health team is always happy to answer your questions.

+Click here for a list of food safety fees.
 Inspection fees may be waived for some charitable or sporting organisations.
-Those that do apply are listed in our fee schedule.

 Food safety fact sheets: